SeaQL/seaql.github.io/Blog/blog/2025-08-15-sea-query-raw-sql.md

 I recently came across this [SQLx issue](https://github.com/launchbadge/sqlx/issues/875), and was enticed to solve it.

-I am heavily inspired by Rust's `format!` macro and other languages template literals for string interpolation, and figured it could probably be achieved in Rust as well!
+I am heavily inspired by Rust's `format!` macro and other languages' template literals for string interpolation, and figured it could probably be achieved in Rust as well!

 ## Challenges